 While this screening process will probably be tedious, it is in place for your family’s protection.
 The military needs to be sure that any medical and educational resources you or your children may need are readily available when you move.
 If you rely on prescription medication or specialist doctors that may not be available at the overseas base, then it is in everyone’s best interest to learn about that problem now, rather than several months after a costly and inconvenient move.

 Unaccompanied vs. Household Goods

 Depending on where you are headed, your vehicle options may vary.
-Sometimes, you can have your POV shipped to your new duty station.
+Sometimes, you can have one POV shipped to your new duty station.
 Other times, you must buy a car when you arrive should you chose to have one.
 In all cases, the government will store your vehicle in the U.S. when you have overseas orders.
 Do your research so you can know what the best option will be financially and logistically for your family.